Q&A: How to show a custom cursor on a PyQtGraph plot?

 If you run this example, in addition to the mouse cursor you'll also see a faint yellow line overlaying the plot.

-Drawing the custom cursor lines The custom cursor with default mouse cursor hidden
+Drawing custom crosshair cursor lines on a PyQtGraph plot Custom crosshair overlay with the default mouse cursor still visible

-To hide the default mouse cursor over the plot set the curser type to Qt.BlankCursor.
-For example.
+To hide the default mouse cursor over the plot, set the cursor type to Qt.BlankCursor.
+This gives you a clean crosshair-only cursor experience.

 python